kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 For those familiar with financial modeling, you know that you can make use of scenarios and cases to sensitize / stress test for various potential outcomes.
 One example could be, “what if we close a large sporting event deal in the 2nd month of the quarter”, but all of our key inputs, e.g., monthly price, remain the same.
-In this instance, to account for this possibility we would create a scenario, often using the offset function, that allows us to select whether or not we want the impact of this potential outcome to flow through the model.
+In this instance, to account for this possibility we would create a scenario, often using the offset function, that allows us to select whether or not we want the impact of this potential outcome to change certain inputs and then flow through the model.
 On top of this, we could combine the "Large New Event" scenario with a "Bull" case → “what if we close the large event and the % yearly mix for the quarter is 500 bps higher than we’ve seen historically, due to a more robust offering for the sport’s subscribers?”
 </p>